About the Program

 For five weeks in the summer, Trials students take residence at Harvard or New York University.
 The residency alternates from year to year.

-Each week, senior instructors from Advantage Testing prepare Trials students for the LSAT by deconstructing the test and presenting a step-by-step approach to each question type.
+Each week, instructors from Advantage Testing prepare Trials students for the LSAT by deconstructing the test and presenting a step-by-step approach to each question type.
 Students maintain a rigorous practice testing schedule, frequently sitting for full-length official LSATs under simulated testing conditions.
 Working closely with their instructors, students learn to develop an individualized study plan, focus their preparation, and apply the core principles they master.